All Episodes

 He might end up protesting as many as 50 Fox-owned television stations.

-They're upset over that editorial cartoon in the New York Post for which Rupert Murdoch is apologized.
+They're upset over that editorial cartoon in the New York Post for which Rupert Murdoch has apologized.

-Now, look at I understand it's probably a little insensitive to uh caricature Nancy Pelosi as a monkey as uh as a chimpanzee being shot by cops, but this is a little over the top.
+Now, look, I understand it's probably a little insensitive to caricature Nancy Pelosi as a monkey, as a chimpanzee being shot by cops, but this is a little over the top, Sharpton and his protests.

-So I thought there was gonna be love and adoration.
+So I thought there was going to be love and adoration.

 They think it's arson in Sweden.

-And the and the theory is that the the Swedes are they're they're livid, by the way, over this bank business and us intruding and changing the law there.
+And the theory is that the Swedes are, they're livid, by the way, over this bank business and us intruding and changing the law.

-Uh you know, they they're the the the Swedes have always looked at themselves as uh uh the Swiss has always have always looked at themselves as allies of a of a sort.
+The Swedes have always looked at themselves as the Swiss have always looked at themselves as allies of a sort.

-They're really mad, and then people fear that Swiss are starting fires where American goods are sold.
+They're really mad and people fear that Swiss are starting fires where American goods are sold.

 But hell, they're still wiping us out.